Stacer-Varien/Jeanne-Bot/README.md

 • Getting information of a user and server

-• A say command that will make Nero say the message the user wants
+• A say command that will make Jeanne say the message the user wants

 PLANNED FEATURES